-Enabling this change will require a reallocation of current resources as shown in Figure 21 below.
+Enabling this change will require a reallocation of current resources as shown in Figure 31 on the next page.
 While disinvestment in hospital inpatient services will not be a deliberate strategy, it is likely that, over time, increased availability of community-based services and responses will result in some decrease in demand.